10 Tips for Choosing a PowerPoint Presentation Template

 If you see a lovely template at a decent price (up to $15), check if its author has provided the possibility of customisation.
-Secondly, make sure the bundle is made with vector shapes, as they are easily customisable as needed.
+Secondly, ensure the bundle is made with vector shapes, as they are easily customisable.

 Pay attention to simplicity

 Simplicity is always preferable to luxury, and that's a fact!
 Crazy templates with incredible animations, built-in gifs, or dizzying effects are no longer in demand because the abundance of various elements is informational “garbage” that complicates the perception of target data.
 In addition, some clients are also annoyed by the abundance of elements because they cannot focus on what the presentation is trying to convey.

 By the way, the same can be attributed to the sound accompaniment – you do not need to add voice acting literally to every slide.
 Thus, the best solution is to choose a simple template.
 You can always add elements rather than purchasing something with dozens of layers and objects on one page.